cwzhou/Analyses/README.md

 To run the code, you need the following:
 1. **Programming Languages**: R 4.1.3.
 2. **Libraries/Packages**: Install dependencies

-## Summary

-This GitHub repository contains two folders: ~/Simulations and ~/RDA, which store reproducible codes for all computational work in the manuscript.
-Within each folder, Project1_CR is for the competing risk endpoint, Project2_multiCR is N/A for now, and Project3_RE is for the recurrent event endpoint.
-Please select accordingly.

-1. Competing Risks (CR)
-   1. Simulations
-        * For cluster computing, run the bash script CR_S2value.sh to submit all jobs implementing each simulation setting on Slurm.
-   3. RDA
-2. Recurrent Events (RE)

-1. Simulations
 The following R packages should be installed before running: install.packages("survival") install.packages("itrSurv")